 This applies if you’re taking loans from HDB or even from a bank.

 However, HPS doesn’t cover private residential properties including Executive Condomidiums (ECs) and HUDCs.

-And if you’re only paying cash for the repayment of loans, then HPS is optional.
+And if you’re only paying cash for the monthly loan repayments, then HPS is optional.
 But it is still highly recommended that you get HPS or a private mortgage insurance to protect yourself and your family.